Database Diagram (ERD) Design Tool for SQL Server

 Using additional diagram elements

 Notes.
-Notes are yellow boxes with the text you can add to the diagram to explain some diagram parts.
+Notes are yellow boxes with the text you can add to the diagram to explain diagram parts.
 Notes can be moved, brought to front or sent to back, or resized like any other shapes on the diagram.

 Hyperlinks.
 The note allows adding a hyperlink to a file if required.